indexmod/archive/README.md

 # Indexmod Encyclopedia

-is wiki that hosted on GitHub with Siteleaf admin and the beautiful syntax
+is wiki that hosted on GitHub with Prose admin and the beautiful syntax

 # This is page template